pjIowa/Babel/README.md

    https://github.com/echen/restricted-boltzmann-machines

-   Overview of RBM and techniques under the hood
+   An Introduction to Restricted Boltzmann Machines, pseudocode and explanation of use and limitations

    http://image.diku.dk/igel/paper/AItRBM-proof.pdf